-The Werribee Open Range Zoo is about 21 miles (34 km) southwest of Melbourne, and is accessible by car along Princes Highway South, and by public transportation, via bus 439 from Werribee Station.
-There is also a shuttle that departs the National Gallery of Victoria at 9:30am.
-Roundtrip shuttle cost is $35, and bookings are essential.
+Werribee Open Range Zoo is about 21 miles (34 kilometers) southwest of Melbourne and is accessible by car along Princes Highway South or by public transportation, via bus 439 from Werribee Station.
+There is also a shuttle bus that departs daily from outside the National Gallery of Victoria in central Melbourne, but tickets must be booked in advance.

 The zoo is open daily year-round.
 It can get crowded in peak season (December and January), as well as on weekends and public holidays throughout the year.
 For the best wildlife watching, visit in cooler weather, when the animals are more likely to be active—they tend to hide out in the shade during the hottest periods.

 Wildlife Watching at the Werribee Open Range Zoo